MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 You should have a working prototype of your extension ready.
 For information on how to create an extension, see [Extension concepts and architecture](../getting-started/index.md).

 To publish your extension to the Microsoft Edge Add-ons website, use your active developer account on [Partner Center](https://partner.microsoft.com/dashboard/microsoftedge/public/login?ref=dd).
 If you don't have a developer account, create a new developer account.
-To open a new developer account and register to the Microsoft Edge add-ons program, navigate to [Developer registration](./create-dev-account.md).
+To open a new developer account and register to the Microsoft Edge add-ons program, see [Developer registration](./create-dev-account.md).

 Create a zip file that represents your extension package.
 Your extension package must include the following files.